Torah Friendly Teaching

 |

-God, the Millennial King of Zion "God Himself follow the types of a Davidic king, firstborn son, and sacrificial victim in paying the price of justice on behalf of His people so that they might know mercy [until they are fully Born Again].
-God follows the emperor-vassal model, serving as both Father (emperor} and Son (vassal) [in a covenant context].
-The Son's descent as suffering Savior precedes His ascent as King of Zion."
-(Gileadi) Those persons who are fully Born Again pass into the Millennium as God's Covenant People and come under the authority and rule of Jehovah-Yeshua and His "seed".
-In Summary, our table looks like this:
+God, the Millennial King of Zion "God Himself [Yehovah-Yeshua] follow the types of a Davidic king, firstborn son, and sacrificial victim in paying the price of justice on behalf of His people so that they might know mercy.
+God [Yehovah-Yeshua] follows the emperor-vassal model, serving as both Father [emperor, to mortal men] and Son [vassal, to God the Father].
+The Son's descent as suffering Savior precedes His ascent as [Millennial] King of Zion."
+(Gileadi) In Summary, our table looks like this:

 0 Comments